r-ahmed2022/vet_clinic/README.md

 # 📖 [Vet Clinic Database] <a name="about-project"></a>

 This is a relational database to create the data structure for a vet clinic.
-In this project you will create a complete database with data about:
+In this project we will create a complete database with data about:

 - animals
 - animals' owners